New World (Karla Bonoff album)

-Reception
+Critical reception

 AllMusic's William Ruhlmann noted retrospectively that with this album Karla Bonoff "once again demonstrated her talent for plaintive romantic ballads."
 MusicHound Rock: The Essential Album Guide wrote that the album "contains Bonoff's best batch of songs since her debut."
 The Washington Post wrote that Bonoff "still creates sweet, simple melodies, and sings them with purity and sincerity, but they are sabotaged by vaporous lyrics that don't develop much beyond repeating titles like 'Tell Me Why' and 'Still Be Getting Over You.'"

 Track listing

 All songs written by Karla Bonoff, except where noted.